-It was at his farm, Mossgiel, close to the town that he composed many of his best-loved poems.
-Whilst making his new farm ready Burns and his wife Jean Armour lodged in a room in what is now Burns House Museum.
+Robert Burns, Scotland’s National Bard, lived in Mauchline in what was arguably his most creative and productive period as a writer.
+It was at his farm in Mossgiel, close to the town, that he composed many of his best-loved poems.
+Whilst preparing for their move to Ellisland Farm in Dumfriesshire, Burns and his wife Jean Armour lodged in a room in what is now Burns House Museum.

 Mauchline community library is now also housed within Burns House Museum.

 Transport and Parking